openpatch/scratch-for-java/README.md

 ### Timer

-Sometimes you want to tigger an event after a certain time or at a certain time interval.
+Sometimes you want to trigger an event after a certain time or at a certain time interval.
 Therefore the stage and every sprite have one or more Timer objects.
-You can access the timer objects throught `stage.getTimer()` or `sprite.getTimer()`.
+You can access the timer objects through `stage.getTimer()` or `sprite.getTimer()`.
 The timer object has some useful methods:

 | API | Example | Description |